How the U.S. Patrols Its Borders

 Summary

-• U.S. Customs and Border Protection (CBP), along with other agencies, regulates trade and travel at U.S. ports of entry and across the country’s borders.
+• U.S. Customs and Border Protection, along with a few agencies, regulates trade and travel at U.S. ports of entry and across the country’s borders.

-Safeguarding the southern U.S. border, primarily the responsibility of the Department of Homeland Security (DHS), has again become a contentious issue as an increasing number of migrants from Central America, Mexico, and elsewhere seek to enter the United States.
-President Donald Trump and Democratic lawmakers battled over funding for a border wall, leading to a government shutdown, a presidential emergency declaration, and the deployment of National Guard and active-duty troops to the border.
+Safeguarding the southern U.S. border, primarily the responsibility of the Department of Homeland Security (DHS), remains a contentious issue as an increasing number of migrants from Asia, Central America, and elsewhere seek to enter the United States via Mexico.
+President Donald Trump and Democratic lawmakers battled over funding for a U.S.-Mexico border wall, leading to a government shutdown, a presidential emergency declaration, and the deployment of thousands of National Guard and active-duty troops to the border.

 More From Our Experts

-Early in his administration, President Joe Biden has begun reversing Trump-era decisions, including halting construction of the wall, easing some restrictions on asylum seekers, and pursuing regional diplomacy to target the causes of migration.
-However, increasing arrivals at the border are once again testing U.S. enforcement capabilities.
+Early in his administration, President Joe Biden reversed many Trump-era decisions, including halting construction of the border wall, easing some restrictions on asylum seekers, and pursuing regional diplomacy to target the root causes of irregular migration.
+However, a continuous flow of migrants arriving at the border is overwhelming the U.S. immigration system and testing federal enforcement capabilities, prompting the administration to resume some construction of the border wall and tighten access to asylum.

 More on: